-- The Conservative Government’s promise to maintain school funding per pupil in cash- terms during this Parliament will lead to real-terms cuts in schools.
-The impact of inflation, and extra costs such as higher employer NI and pension contributions, means that the actual value of funding per pupil in real-terms will fall by as much as 8 per cent or more.
+- The impact of inflation, and extra costs such as higher employer NI and pension contributions, means that the actual value of funding per pupil in real-terms will fall by as much as 8 per cent or more.
 A 2017 National Audit Office (NAO) report states that mainstream schools will have to make £3 billion in ‘efficiency savings’ by 2019-20 against the backdrop of the increased costs.1

 - The funding problems will be hugely increased for many schools by the Government’s plans to introduce a National Funding Formula (NFF) for schools.
-The new arrangements will not come into place until April 2018 rather than April 2017 as it had originally planned.
-The second stage of the consultation on the NFF has now ended – the NUT response is available here: www.teachers.org.uk/education-policies/funding
+The NUT response is available here: www.teachers.org.uk/education-policies/funding

-- A NFF for schools will redistribute funding around the country but due to the Government’s real-terms cuts every part of England will lose out.
+- A NFF for schools will redistribute funding around the country but due to the Government’s real-terms cuts every part of England have lost out.
 The removal of local decision making on the allocation of funding, in favour of tighter control of funding from Whitehall, will adversely impact accountability, transparency and local democratic control of education funding.

-- The Government is also changing the system for allocating funding for high needs/SEND pupils to schools and academies.
+- The Government has changed the system for allocating funding for high needs/SEND pupils to schools and academies.
 It has not, however, conducted a proper assessment of the funding needed to provide high quality support for such pupils.
 Local authorities play a vital role in supporting schools by providing specialist support services and expertise as well as coordinating high needs provision.

 - Although school funding was maintained in real-terms per pupil under the Coalition Government, all additional funding was provided via the Pupil Premium, targeted at particular pupils and therefore distributed unevenly.2 Many schools had to use Pupil Premium funding simply to plug the gaps caused by cuts in the value of other funding.